Updated information for WWAC2017 will be posted shortly.

 As part of the symposium, attendees will have the option of attending a Tour of the SeaWorld in Orlando, FL.

-The tour takes place in the early-afternoon of Tues, Aug 6, 2013 (12:30pm to 3:00pm) and requires prior-sign-up.
+The tour takes place in the early-afternoon of Tues, Aug 2, 2015 at 2:00 PM, with the tour bus leaving the hotel at 2:30 PM, and requires prior-sign-up.
 Transportation to/from the hotel is provided.
-The bus leaves the hotel lobby at 12:30.
+The bus will leave the hotel lobby.

 ABOUT THE TOUR HOST

 SeaWorld Parks & Entertainment™ is one of the world’s foremost zoological organizations and a global leader in animal welfare, training, husbandry and veterinary care.
 We care for what we believe is one of the largest zoological collections in the world and have helped lead advances in the care of animals.
 We also rescue and rehabilitate marine and terrestrial animals that are ill, injured, orphaned or abandoned, with the goal of returning these animals to the wild.
 The SeaWorld® rescue team has helped more than 27,000 animals in need over the last 50 years.

 Bus transportation for the tour is kindly being provided by McKim & Creed.